SecretFoundation/docs/docs/dev/secret-js.md

 ## Creating an account

-After successsfuly connecting to the Secret Network using SecretJS, we will now create an account using SecretJS.
+After successfully connecting to the Secret Network using SecretJS, we will now create an account using SecretJS.

 ```bash
 npm run 2
 ```

-***Note***: If you are getting an "Unexpected response data format" error, it is due to secretJS getting an invalid result 'type'.
-It is not a bug in secretJS itself, but related to the Cosmos SDK providing a compatible LCD API.
+***Note***: If you are getting an "Unexpected response data format" error, it is due to SecretJS getting an invalid result 'type'.
+It is not a bug in SecretJS itself, but related to the Cosmos SDK providing a compatible LCD API.
 The error can be resolved by changing 'cosmos-sdk/Account' to 'cosmos-sdk/BaseAccount' on line 106 within the SecretJS-Templates/node_modules/secretjs/build/restclient.js file.

 ```javascript
 if (responseData.result.type !== "cosmos-sdk/BaseAccount")